Kids Boost Immunity and UNICEF encourage Canadian students to ‘Act Local to Vaccinate Global’

 Grade 8 teacher – Vancouver Island

-"Vaccines are one of the most cost-effective tools for public health, and are protecting more children than ever before.
-But, millions of the most vulnerable children continue to miss out on getting the vital protection they need to survive.
-Almost one third of deaths among children under five are preventable by vaccine.
+"Vaccines are one of the most cost-effective tools for public health and are protecting more children than ever before.
+But millions of the most vulnerable children continue to miss out on getting the vital protection they need to survive.
+Almost one-third of deaths among children under five are preventable by vaccines.
 UNICEF and its partners like Kids Boost Immunity are working to reach them.
 Together, with Canadians and the Government of Canada, we can help provide health for every child."

 David Morley, UNICEF Canada President and CEO